 Common types of UC include:

 - proctosigmoiditis, which affects the rectum and lower portion of the colon

-Ischemic colitis occurs when blood flow to you colon is suddenly cut off or restricted.
-Blood clots are the most common reason for sudden blockage.
-Atherosclerosis, or the buildup of fatty deposits, in the blood vessels that supply your colon is usually the reason for recurrent IC.
-This type of colitis is sometimes the result of underlying conditions.
-These may include:
+Ischemic colitis (IC) occurs when blood flow to the colon is suddenly cut off or restricted.
+Blood clots can be a reason for sudden blockage.
+Atherosclerosis, or buildup of fatty deposits in the blood vessels that supply the colon, is usually the reason for returning IC.

-- vasculitis (inflammation of the blood vessels)
+- vasculitis, an inflammatory disease of the blood vessels

 - colon cancer